HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Triple-Quoted Strings

 While line breaks are supported using normal strings, FSH also supports different processing for strings demarcated with three double quotation marks `"""`.
-This feature can help authors to maintain consistent indentation in the FSH file.
+This feature can help authors to maintain consistent indentation in FSH items.
 As an example, an author might use a triple-quoted string to write markdown so that the markdown is neatly indented:

 ```
 * ^purpose = """